Josue-Caballero-Sanchez/Josue-Caballero-Sanchez/README.md

 # 💫 About Me:
 Hi there!
-I'm a full-stack web developer and IT Specialist from Glendale, Arizona.
+I'm a full-stack web developer and IT specialist from Glendale, Arizona.
 Through my education and professional experience, I've gained experience in software development, troubleshooting, and system administration.

 ## 🌐 Socials: